 2. the practice of taking an active role in protecting one’s own well-being and happiness, in particular during periods of stress.

-Self-Care Social Hour is an event focused on starting a real conversation about self-care.
+Self-Care Social Hour is an event focused on starting a real conversation about self-care and taking care of our health.
 We talk the good, the bad, and the ugly and a way to make it work.
-It’s a fun, personalized, and meaningful time for social self-care.
+We believe conversation helps make meaningful self-care more possible.

 Interested in trying it out?!
 Check-out the following ways to get involved: